Oreo Cinnamon Rolls with Oreo Cheesecake Filing

 - Beat cream cheese and butter together until light and fluffy, about 3 minutes.
 Add sugar and egg, mixing well.
 Fold in Oreos.
 Set aside until ready to assemble the rolls.

 - Beat cream cheese and butter together until light and fluffy, about 3 minutes.
 Add vanilla and salt.
 Whisk in powdered sugar, one cup at a time.
 Fold in Oreos.
-Set aside until ready to assemble the rolls.
+Set aside until rolls are done baking and ready to serve.

 - Once the dough has risen, roll into a large rectangle, 16 x 20 inches).
 Spread the cheesecake filling evenly across the rectangle, leaving one-inch borders all the way around.
 Roll the dough lengthwise, forming a long log.